MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 title: ACX_STREAM_BRIDGE_CONFIG
 ms.date: 10/10/2024
 targetos: Windows
-description: The AcxStreamBridge structure is used by a circuit to propagate stream creation, states transitions and DRM settings between the endpoints circuit stream segments.
+description: The ACX_STREAM_BRIDGE_CONFIG structure is used to configure attributes, such as the AUDIO_SIGNALPROCESSINGMODEs, and the ACX_STREAM_BRIDGE_TYPE for the AcxStreamBridge.
 prerelease: false
 req.construct-type: structure
 req.ddi-compliance: